reTHINK-project/dev-service-framework/README.md

 After investigate and testing the [expect.js](https://github.com/Automattic/expect.js) it don't support some features for ES6, because this tool hasn't activity at some time, that is why, it is recomended use the [chaijs](http://chaijs.com/) it is more versatile and have expect.js (but updated) and others tools that can be useful;

+The address data factory can be tested independently by calling

+    cd <base folder>/test
+    mocha addressFactoryTest.js